-The Contractor shall, upon requests, be able to provide documentation of written solicitations to the unions, local or regional community action agencies, or other sources likely to refer minorities or women, such as the St. Louis Agency on Training and Employment or (SLATE), if applicable.
+The Contractor shall, upon request, be able to provide documentation of written solicitations to the unions, local or regional community action agencies, or other sources likely to refer minorities or women.
 Such efforts may be considered good-faith efforts if they were results oriented.
 If the Contractor's efforts are repetitive mechanical exercises that have never produced a referral or are "stuffing" - that is copies of letters not sent, then the non-productive activity cannot be considered to have been made in good faith.

 If, however, the Contractor can demonstrate that it employed referrals form the sources contacted on prior occasions and some efforts were not productive due to the lack of availability from usually dependable and responsive sources, then the non-productive effort can be considered good faith.
-In the absence of reasonable representation in any craft, the Contractor should to be able to provide proof of its having requested referrals of minorities and women (i.e., records of telephone requests, including dates and times, persons talked with, and for which crafts minorities and women were requested).
+In the absence of reasonable representation in any craft, the Contractor should be able to provide proof of its having requested referrals of minorities and women (i.e., records of telephone requests, including dates and times, persons talked with, and for which crafts minorities and women were requested).
 Letters should be detailed and include the type of vacancy to be filled, location of the project, potential employment opportunities with the company, and current as it relates to the specific job opportunity (ies).